 There are allergic cells in the human body, such as mast cells and basophils.
 These cells have allergic antibodies that can capture the allergens during an allergic reaction.
 Chemicals are released in the cells afterwards and this is what generates the symptoms.
 Such chemicals can be leukotrienes and histamine.

 The Beginning of an Allergic Reaction

-Allergic antibodies (lgE) can be generated when someone is allergic to agents like pollen, molds, dust mites, animal danders, venom, medication and certain foods.
+Allergic antibodies (lgE) can be generated when someone is allergic to agents like pollen, mold, dust mites, animal dander, venom, medication and certain foods.
 In order for the immune system of the body to start producing antibodies, the body must be exposed to a certain amount of allergenic substance.
 This process is known as sensitization.

 If the body is exposed again to the same agent, the same allergens are caught by their corresponding antibodies.
-When this happens, there is an allergic reaction happening and the body sends signals in the form of symptoms.
+When this occurs an allergic reaction happens and the body sends signals in the form of symptoms.
 The symptoms can be different, according to the type of exposure and the type of substance the person is allergic to.
 For example, being exposed to pollen can lead to different symptoms than eating certain foods.

 The Reasons and Causes of Developing Allergies

-The exact reasons for which some individuals become allergic and other do not aren’t clearly known.
-There is a known fact: the one that allergies can develop within families.
-It is believed that allergic reaction was meant in the past as a mean of defense against parasitic infections.
+The exact reasons for which some individuals become allergic and others do not, is not yet known.
+It has been discovered however, that allergies can develop within families.
+In the past it was believed that allergic reactions were a means of defense against parasitic infections.
 Today, allergies respond to non-invasive agents and can appear in the life of an individual at any time.
-The common periods in which allergies can occur are childhood and the teenage years.
+The common periods in which allergies can occur are childhood and adolescence.

-You May Also Would like to Read: The Main Causes of Allergies.
+You May Also like to read: The Main Causes of Allergies.